 FAQs About Starting Therapy, Investment, & Policies

-What happens during the free 15-minute phone consult with you?
+What happens during the free 15-minute phone Clarity Consult with you?

 The initial phone consult gives you an opportunity to ask me questions and decide if you’d like to work with me in the privacy of my Coral Gables office in Miami, FL.
 It also helps me get a sense of what you’re looking for help with in therapy.
 If we’re good a fit, then I’ll schedule your first session and take your personal information.
 You’ll get an e-mail with a link with all the paperwork to complete before your first session.
 Don’t worry – your information will be protected by a state-of-the-art bank-grade encryption system.